ericcornelissen/ghasum/SPECIFICATION.md

 If the checksum file exists the process shall read and parse it fully.
 If this fails the process shall exit immediately.
-Else it shall recompute the checksums (see [Computing Checksums]) for all actions in the repository using the same hashing algorithm as was used for the stored checksums.
-It shall then compare the computed checksums against the stored checksums.
+Else it shall recompute the checksums (see [Computing Checksums]) for all actions in the target using the same hashing algorithm as was used for the stored checksums.
+It shall compare the computed checksums against the stored checksums.

 If any of the checksums does not match or is missing the process shall exit with a non-zero exit code, for usability all values should be compared (and all mismatches reported) before exiting.

+The "target" can be one of a: a repository, a workflow, or a job.
+If the target is a repository, all actions used in all jobs in all workflows in the repository will be considered.
+If the target is a workflow, only actions used in all jobs in the workflow will be considered.
+If the target is a job, only actions used in the job will be considered.

 Redundant checksums are ignored by this process.